Autodesk-Forge/FusionData_Workflows/1.Read the Complete Model Hierarchy of a Design/README.md

 ![Get version id](./readme/inputs.png)

 ### NOTE
-This sample assumes that your design file is not nested within a folder.
+This sample assumes that your design is not nested within a folder.

 ## Running the test
 In a **terminal**, you can run the test with: